-The Big Cities Health Coalition (BCHC) is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the 54 million people they serve.
-Together, these public health officials directly affect the health and well-being of one in six Americans.
+The Big Cities Health Coalition (BCHC) is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the 62 million people they serve.
+Together, these public health officials directly affect the health and well-being of nearly one in five Americans.

 Healthy, more equitable communities through big city innovation and leadership.